This post was adapted from a Mastodon post I wrote on January 21, 2023.

 Read the story first!

-The Schwarzschild Defence by M. V. Melcer is a very fun short science fiction story and highly recommended reading.
+The Schwarzschild Defence (2023) by M. V. Melcer is a very fun short science fiction story and highly recommended reading.
+UPDATE (June 23, 2024): Given the story is now paywalled, I replaced the link with an archived version.
 I particularly love its punchy style that delivers so much in so few words.
 Its choices are effective for the story told, from the format giving only one side of the interview to the downright chilling twists, delivered so nonchalantly.
 It feels fresh while maintaining a classic sci-fi feel, down to the commentary on gender roles and violence against women (consider that a content warning).

 Still, I can’t be the only one who thinks the argument as presented doesn’t work legally or even physics-wise, right?
 If you like overthinking things, and more importantly if you’ve read the story, maybe you’d like to join me in overthinking a delightful story!